‘Mr UNO, is my message clear to you?’

 Abul Kalam Chowdhury, vice president of Chattogram south district unit AL, was one of the leaders who was present at that rally.

-Contacted, Kalam said Saifuzzaman has no right to decide on permitting permission for rallies.
+Contacted, Kalam said Saifuzzaman has no right to decide who will get permission for rallies.

-"Who is he [Saifuzzaman] to say who will be allowed to organise a rally and who will not be," he said, adding, "When Saifuzzaman organise a rally, to whom he seeks permission?"
+"Who is he [Saifuzzaman] to say who will be allowed to organise a rally and who will not be," he said.
+"When Saifuzzaman organise a rally, to whom he seeks permission?" he asked.

 "It is the administration who will decide," said Kalam.